Aditya Raj Kapoor: 1973-2003: Assisting, producing films and business ventures

 After finishing his school education, Kapoor started his film career as an assistant director to his uncle Raj Kapoor for his romantic film Bobby (1973) and then went on to work as assistant director in Dharam Karam (1975), Satyam Shivam Sundaram (1978), Geraftaar (1985), Ajooba (1990).

 He also did a walk-on part in Satyam Shivam Sundaram (1978).

 He turned producer with the 1989 film Gawaahi, which had Zeenat Aman, Tanuja and Shekhar Kapur in key roles.
 He then ventured into producing television shows; Ek Do Teen Char (1987-1988) and Mama Ji (1992-1993).

 After refusing to act in films, he turned businessman.
 His construction company developed the amusements parks Fantasy Land in Mumbai and Appu Ghar in Delhi.
 He also owns a truck and warehouse business.

 2004-2009: Directorial ventures

 After a hiatus from Bollywood, Kapoor made a comeback as writer and director of Don't Stop Dreaming and Sambar Salsa (both 2007).

 2010-present: Expansion into acting

 Kapoor's first important role as an actor came with Jagmohan Mundhra's Chase (2010).
 Following Chase he played the role of a businessman who falls in love with a prostitute in Mumbai 118.
 Kapoor also starred in Diwangi Ne Had Kar Di (2010), Isi Life Mein (2010), Say Yes to Love (2012) and Yamla Pagla Deewana 2 (2011).
 In 2014, he participated in the bike-ride India Hai, that covered several Indian states and neighbouring countries of Nepal and Bhutan.
 In the same year, Kapoor appeared in the Ashutosh Gowariker-directed television series Everest.

 Personal life

 In 1982, Kapoor married Priti Kapoor.
 The couple have two children together, daughter Tulsi and son Vishwapratap.
+Aditya's daughter Tulsi Kapoor tried her skills in singing, and Aditya's son, Vishwapratap Kapoor - a software engineer, lives in America.